 SpO2 stands for peripheral capillary oxygen saturation, an estimate of the amount of oxygen in the blood.
-More specifically, it is the percentage of oxygenated haemoglobin compared to the total amount of haemoglobin in the blood.
-For those who do not remember their science classes, haemoglobin is a protein that carries oxygen in the blood.
+More specifically, it is the percentage of oxygenated hemoglobin compared to the total amount of hemoglobin in the blood.
+For those who do not remember their science classes, hemoglobin is a protein that carries oxygen in the blood.
 It is found inside red blood cells and gives them their red colour.

 To obtain a measurement, switch the device on, slot your finger into the sensor and close the lid.
 Inside the probe is a light emitter that sends out two streams of light: one red and one infrared.
 Oxygenated blood and deoxygenated blood absorb different amounts of these lights.
 By calculating the difference, the pulse Oximeter measures how much oxygen is in your blood.

 Everyone’s oxygen saturation fluctuates, especially when changing activities throughout the day.
 Cold hands, weak pulse, hand movements, fingernail polish and acrylic nails are some of the most common factors that may affect a reading and cause inaccurate results.

 This value is represented by a percentage.
 If your Oximeter says 97%, this means that each red blood cell is made up of 97% oxygenated and 3% non-oxygenated hemoglobin.
 Normal SpO2 values vary between 95 and 100%.
 A healthy body should never fall below 95%, although oxygen saturation above 92% is generally considered safe.